ibm-cloud-docs/vpc/block_storage_is_create.md

 You can specify user tags for boot and data volumes when you create an instance.
 Run the `instance-template-create` command and specify user tags in the `user_tags` parameter.

-This example command adds two user tags to the instance template that will be applied to the volumes.
+In the following example, the command adds two user tags to the instance template that are to be applied to the volumes.

 ```sh
 ibmcloud is instance-template-create my-tpl-1 my-vpc-2 us-south-1 bx2-2x8 cli-subnet-1 --image ibm-centos-7-9-minimal-amd64-6 --keys my-keys4 --boot-volume '{"name": "boot-vol-1", "volume": {"name": "my-boot-vol-1", "profile": {"name": "general-purpose"},"user_tags": ["env:test1", "env:dev1"]}}' --volume-attach  '[{"name": "my-vol-att", "volume": {"name":"my-vol-1", "profile": {"name": "general-purpose"}, "capacity": 10 ,"user_tags": ["env:test1", "env:dev1"] }}]'